bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 * Connect the drive reader to your Windows machine
 * **DO NOT LET WINDOWS FORMAT OR WRITE TO THE DRIVE**
 * Take note of the assigned drive letter for the Data partition
-* Copy the required data to another device using Windows Explorer
+* Copy the required data to another location using Windows Explorer

 ## TLDNR - Linux
 * Connect the Seagate Central hard drive to a USB hard drive reader